-- 9.3 Assessment Approval Calendar: An Assessment Approval Calendar which specifies the dates that assessments are to be taken with estimated dates for the submission of draft assessments should be agreed with the link tutor at the start of the academic year. - 9.4 Moderation: Partners will adhere to the UoA Moderation Policy detailed in the UoA Academic Quality Handbook, with appropriate UoA staff acting as moderators.
+- 9.3 Assessment Approval Calendar: An Assessment Approval Calendar which specifies the dates that assessments are to be taken with estimated dates for the submission of draft assessments should be agreed with the link tutor at the start of the academic year. - 9.4 Moderation: Partners will adhere to the UoA Moderation Policy detailed in the UoA Academic Quality Handbook section section 7, appendix 7.17, with appropriate UoA staff acting as moderators.
 UoA staff will provide quality assurance guidance on behalf of the UoA and play a developmental role with Delivery Partners, including acting as second markers in the initial years of a programme.